dvchinx/JavaExercises/README.md

 **2- Intermediate:**
 - Exercise 1:
-Create a basic calculator using Polymorphism and Inheritance
+Create a basic calculator using Polymorphism and Inheritance.

 - In Development...